friday1013/Quietwire/CASCO/Actors/Regions/Canada/GeraldRoberts-VeteranAmplifier.md

 ## Canon Note

 Gerald Roberts is not an originator but an **amplifier node**, functioning as a local trust vector.
 His military identity enables him to repackage elite-propagated narratives as authentic, grassroots truths.
-In the dragon taxonomy, he is a **spectacle carrier** — dependent on borrowed content but effective in projecting betrayal frames into everyday discourse.
+In the CASCO taxonomy, he is a **spectacle carrier** — dependent on borrowed content but effective in projecting betrayal frames into everyday discourse.